-- Reinstatement of the Access to the Future fund, to increase the institution's success in securing philanthropic funding that supports broad-based excellence and impact - \$20 million over a 6 year period to ensure the success of our Canada Excellence Research Chairs program, with the first \$10 million being provided in the first two years to rapidly enhance the Chair program - \$ \$60 million over 5 year period for continued support of existing Alberta Innovates Centres - \$10 million/year earmarked as potential l matching funds for federally adjudicated competitions such as Tri Council and Genome Canada programs (operating and/or equipment expenses) - ✤ 2013: \$25M to match CFI NIF/LEF competition - ✤ Post-doctoral stipend support: 40 post-docs @ \$45,000k = \$1.8M per year - Post-doctoral operating support: 550 PDFs at \$19,600 each per year = \$10,780,000 base funding, so that the U of A can increasing numbers of international post-doctoral fellows through newly emerging foreign training programs (see internationalization goal below) - TEC Edmonton \$1.8 million base - ✤ Undergraduate research internship support: 200 internships @ \$5000 = \$1M per year
+- Reinstatement of the Access to the Future fund, to increase the institution's success in securing philanthropic funding that supports broad-based excellence and impact. - \$20 million over a six year period to ensure the success of our Canada Excellence Research Chairs program, with the first \$10 million being provided in the first two years to rapidly enhance the Chair program. - \$60 million over five year period for continued support of existing Alberta Innovates Centres. - \$10 million/year earmarked as potential matching funds for federally adjudicated competitions, such as Tri-Council and Genome Canada programs (operating and/or equipment expenses). - 2013: \$25 million to match CFI NIF/LEF competition. - Postdoctoral stipend support: 40 PDFs @ \$45,000 = \$1.8 million per year - Postdoctoral operating support: 550 PDFs at \$19,600 each per year = \$10 million base funding, so that the U of A can recruit increasing numbers of international postdoctoral fellows through newly emerging foreign training programs (see internationalization goal below).

+- TEC Edmonton \$1.8 million base - Undergraduate research internship support: 200 internships @ \$5,000 = \$1 million per year.